GluuFederation/docs-gluu-server-prod/docs/source/reference/persistence.md

 In previous versions the Gluu Server was tightly bundled with LDAP for persistence.
 In 4.x, the persistence layer has been re-architected, and there is no longer a tight bundling with a specific DB (i.e. LDAP).
 Now, new persistence plugins can be added and data can be split between multiple persistence modules.

-Gluu 4.3 supports these persistence modules out-of-the-box:
+Gluu 4.3 CE supports these persistence modules out-of-the-box:

 1. [LDAP](https://github.com/GluuFederation/oxCore/tree/master/persistence-ldap), which is still the default persistence method.